finnhem/yt2prompt/README.md

 ## Acknowledgments

 - Uses the `youtube-transcript` package for transcript extraction
-- Built with Parcel bundler
+- Built with rspack
+- Code quality tools: Biome, Husky, lint-staged
 - Inspired by the need for better YouTube content analysis